tomgco/gzippo/README.md

 ## Notice

-Please note that gzippo@0.0.X branch will only be tested for nodejs 0.4, where the soon to be released gzippo@0.1.X will work for node 0.6
+Please note that gzippo@0.0.X branch will only be tested for nodejs 0.4, where as gzippo@0.1.X will work for node 0.6

 ## Installation